 The Land Use Bylaw directs the town’s form and use, and helps Canmore work towards its Municipal Development Plan (MDP) vision:

 Canmore is a resilient and vibrant community, socially, economically, and environmentally.
 Its strength is in its resourceful and engaged citizens, who thrive together on the strength of the community’s heritage, long-term commitment to the diversity of its people, and health of the mountain landscape.

 To reach this vision, each regulation within the Land Use Bylaw plays a role in supporting sustainable growth, respecting community character, improving mobility choice, and more.

-We are not discussing everything in the Land Use Bylaw at this time, but instead focusing on key amendments that:
+We are not discussing everything in the Land Use Bylaw at this time, but instead focusing on key areas that:

 - Are becoming more popular due to changing preferences, values, and aspirations

 - Require a re-visit to ensure the guidance is well-defined, effective, and reflects community desires